oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 -----
 ```

-Now create a kubernetes TLS secret from the key and certificate
+Now create a Kubernetes TLS secret from the key and certificate

 - In the OCI CLoud shell type
   - `kubectl create secret tls tls-linkerd-secret --key tls-linkerd.key --cert tls-linkerd.crt -n linkerd`